Letter to Editor

 Read More

 Objective: Quadriceps tendon ruptures are rare injuries affecting the knee extensor mechanism, typically occurring in middle-aged patients with underlying pathologies.
-Bilateral simultaneous quadriceps tendon ruptures are even more uncommon, and almost all reported cases in the literature are associated with an underlying disease.
-Case Presentation: A 62-year-old Caucasian male complained of pain in the anterior-superior aspect of both knees following a fall while walking, during which his knees were in a semi-flexed position.
+Bilateral simultaneous quadriceps tendon ruptures are even more uncommon, and almost all reported cases in the literature are associated with an underlying disease.Case Presentation: A 62-year-old Caucasian male presented complaining of pain in the anterior-superior aspect of both knees following a fall while walking that same day, during which his knees were in a semi-flexed position.
 Physical examination revealed a loss of active knee extension in both limbs and a palpable gap between the superior pole of the patella and the quadriceps tendon.
-Magnetic resonance imaging (MRI) of both knees confirmed bilateral quadriceps tendon ruptures.
-Both injuries were addressed simultaneously using the same technique.
-At an eight-month follow-up, the patient was asymptomatic, ambulating normally, and had full knee extension with 120° of flexion bilaterally.
-However, hypotrophy of the quadriceps muscle was noted bilaterally.Conclusion: Proper evaluation and treatment of these injuries are crucial to achieve good outcomes, as they can lead to significant knee pain and disabilities.
+MRI of both knees was performed two days after the injury, confirming bilateral quadriceps tendon ruptures.
+Twelve days after the initial injury, the patient underwent surgical intervention, and both injuries were addressed simultaneously using a transosseous tunnel technique.
+The transosseous technique consisted of three longitudinal and parallel tunnels drilled into the patella, and a modified Kessler suture was used to secure and reattach the quadriceps tendon back to the superior pole of the patella.
+At the patient’s eight-month follow-up, the patient was asymptomatic, ambulating normally, and had full knee extension with 120° flexion bilaterally.
+However, hypotrophy of the quadriceps muscle was noted bilaterally.Conclusion: Proper evaluation and treatment of these injuries are crucial to achieving good outcomes, as they can lead to significant knee pain and disabilities.

 Case Report